Azure/bicep/docs/tutorial/06-creating-modules.md

 >**Note:** All modules require a `name` property that is the name of the nested deployment (`microsoft.resources/deployments`) in the compiled ARM Template.

-Notice modules, just like everything in bicep, has an identifier and we can use that identifier to retrieve information like `outputs` from the module.
+Notice modules, just like everything in Bicep, has an identifier and we can use that identifier to retrieve information like `outputs` from the module.
 We can add an output to `main.bicep` to retrieve the storage account name:

 ```bicep
 module stg './storage.bicep' = {